 And then there are eminent individuals like Fali S Nariman who are making curious statements recently.
 The distinguished constitutional jurist for instance has been expressing great fears—Hindu Rashtra is imminent—but is coy about what is bothering him exactly.
 He knows better than most that banning beef here and there and forcing some unwilling Muslims to sing Vande Mataram are not going to usher in the Hindu Rashtra.
 They are polarization techniques at best.
 But they are end goals for impatient Hindutva men who want to live in Hindu Rashtra even before they achieve it.
 Nariman is likely to think that these men are too stupid/arrogant to be a real threat to the constitution.
 When the wheel of fortune turns, and turn it will, these men will be left with nothing.
 So what is he worried about?

 Even though he doesn’t say it, one gets the impression that Nariman fears not the ‘saffron party’ so much but the electorate that votes them to power.
 Why do they do it?
 What do they want?
 Is it a passing trend that will disappear with Modi or is there a small but real change in the way they see things now?
 This paranoia (or euphoria, from the other side) is at the center of the extreme reactions to BJP’s UP victory.

 Away from all this, I went home for Ugadi last Wednesday only to see a cow missing in our farm.
 The drought situation in Tamil Nadu is such that if there were no rains in Chithirai, forget farming, many farmers will have little water to drink.
 When I asked my mother about the missing cow, she said she had no choice but to sell it.
 It probably went for slaughter, I said.
 She looked at me.
 How else would you save the calves and other cows in the farm, she asked.

-It’s a question to which Yogi Adityanath himself may not have an answer.
+Yogi Adityanath himself may not have an answer that question.